What's a Beauty Supply Distributor?

 Step 1: Meet Education Requirements

 Candidates can prepare for this career by enrolling in courses or degree programs in sales, marketing, or a related area.
 Programs in these fields teach sales techniques and communication skills and may include courses in consumer behavior, business sales, and account management.
-While a degree is not typically required for this profession, experience in relevant subjects could give an individual an advantage when seeking employment.
+While a degree is not typically required for this profession, some employers do prefer candidates with an associate's degree or bachelor's degree.
+An educational background in relevant subjects could give an individual an advantage when seeking employment.

 While not required, internships will give potential distributors an advantage over applicants without this experience.
 Internships are frequently completed while the interns are still in school and allow students to gain real-world experience in beauty supply distribution.
 Duties might include assisting sales consultants, finding opportunities for business growth, and/or developing product education programs.
 Internships can also help students gain connections in the industry.